 The shed roof can be made shorter, and the rafters can be spaced further apart than 3 feet on center.
 This structure is 36 feet long and has 13 rafters, but you might be able to reduce the number of rafters or space them further apart.

-On a similar theme: How to Cut Rafters for Shed Roof
+For your interest: How to Cut Shed Roof Rafters

 You can use a combination of 6x or 8x posts and beams with as few roof rafters as possible to give a more open feel.
 This will help you achieve the desired look and functionality for your timber frame shed roof porch.